 What We Look For

-You are someone who is excited to lead and collaborate on a variety of projects with a diverse group of people in a fast-paced environment.
+You are someone who is excited to collaborate and lead on the restructuring of our current Hub Kitchen Program.
+You welcome the opportunity to do black box menu planning and cooking.
+You are able to work with a diverse group of people in a fast-paced environment, inspiring them to create delicious, nutritious and imaginative meals.
 You are committed to social, racial, food, and environmental justice, and want to make long-term improvements in the health of our communities and our food systems.

 - 5+ years professional kitchen experience

 - Proficiency in recipe development, menu planning, food storage, and safe food handling